careweather/oneil/README.md

 ### Something funny is happening with angular frequencies and frequencies

-The funny thing about Hz and rad/s is that `1 Hz != 1` rad/s even though `1 Hz = 1/s` and `1 rad/s = 1/s`.
-You can thank the [International System of Units](https://iopscience.iop.org/article/10.1088/1681-7575/ac0240) for this madness.
+The funny thing about Hz and rad/s is that `1 Hz != 1 rad/s` even though `1 Hz = 1/s` and `1 rad/s = 1/s`.
+You can [thank the International System of Units for this madness](https://iopscience.iop.org/article/10.1088/1681-7575/ac0240).
 To escape this issue, Oneil doesn't recognize the SI definition of Hz.
 If you specify Hz as a unit, Oneil will internally convert it to rad/s by multiplying by 2 pi.
-If you want to use a frequency in an equation that expects Hz, you need to make sure the equation converts your frequency to Hz.
+If you want to use a frequency in an equation that expects Hz, you need to make sure the equation converts your frequency (rad/s) to Hz.
 For example, instead of `c=lambda*f` for the speed of light, you would use `c=lambda*f/(2*pi)`.

 > As a side note, some people have suggested that this problem is solved if you use `cycles` as a base unit and let `Hz = 1 cycle/s`, but this quickly becomes messy as cycles will get propagated throughout your model.
-It's much easier to remember to convert rad/s to Hz in equations that need it.
+It's much cleaner to convert rad/s to Hz in equations that expect it.

 ### Oneil has a bug